 Next door, the stunning Geelong Library and Heritage Centre is an architectural marvel, set over five floors featuring a diverse collection of print, multimedia and heritage items.
 The library also offers spectacular views across the city and the bay.

 Take a tranquil walk through adjoining Johnstone Park with its palm trees and heritage rotunda, then stroll back past the imposing edifice of Geelong Town Hall.

-If it’s lunchtime, pull up a chair at Pistol Pete’s Food ‘n Blues for a Southern-inspired feed of gumbo or PoBoys, or get into Sober Ramen for dumplings or the hot and fresh ramen noodles they’re renowned for.
+For lunch, pull up a chair at Pistol Pete’s Food ‘n Blues for a Southern-inspired feed of gumbo or PoBoys, or get into Sober Ramen for dumplings or the hot and fresh ramen noodles they’re renowned for.